 A Heritage Lottery funded project where communities across England were commissioned to produce material on their unique local heritage, from drama and music to local and oral histories.

-Photographic stills from the 1960s – 1990s documenting national and international news.
+Images from the 1960s – 1990s documenting national and international news.
 Subjects covered include politics, crime, sport, notable people and even the abominable snowman.

 Covering a diverse range of topics, the Artists’ Books Collection presents the concept of the book as an art form.